dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages-mac/index.md

 ms.topic: get-started-article
 uid: tutorials/razor-pages-mac/index
 ---

-# Create a Razor Pages web app with ASP.NET Core and Visual Studio for Mac
+# Create a Razor Pages web app with ASP.NET Core on macOS with Visual Studio for Mac

 This is a work in progress.